kushaldas/lymworkbook/README.md

 ## How to use the tool?

-First you will have to install the tool.
+First you will get the vm ready..

 ```
 vagrant up
 vagrant ssh workbook
-cd lymworkbook
-sudo python setup.py install
 ```

 Next, to create any of the problems, type `sudo lymsetup PROMBLEM_NAME` command.